 Philosopher Jacques Derrida, a disciple of Martin Heidegger and Edmund Husserl, likes to deconstruct and dismantle written texts.
 The artist likes to deconstruct visual representations.
 He establishes links to events and to problems, which people are confronted with, day by day.

 Definitions and meanings change again and again.
 He knows that truth and reality are very volatile, indefinite, multi-layered and sometimes very paradoxical.
 For that reason, it is very tricky to emit a preset definition or a fixed denotation for the phenomena in our daily life.
 In the spirit and the view of Jacques Derrida, the visual world is deconstructed and translated on canvas.
 Topics or subjects are placed in a specific context and given ambiguous and equivocal contents.
-As life itself is often indistinct and confusing, there is no univocal, unilateral way to proceed.
+As life itself is often indistinct and confusing, there is no univocal, single way to proceed.
 So doing the spectator can engage in interpretations.
 The passive viewer turns into an active participant and becomes an accomplice of the painter's deconstructions.

 As the deconstructed countryside with its house in a red roof, stealthily hidden in an abstract setting, takes its inspiration from a press release about a horrific murder committed in a seemingly peaceful dwelling, the visual deconstruction meets a mental interpretation of a story about hidden skeletons tumbling out of the cupboards.